spacebasedguy/GoogleGPT4/README.md

 1. Open a new tab and navigate to https://www.google.com/
 2. Enter a search query and press Enter to view the search results
 3. The GPT-4 generated answer will automatically appear on the search results page

+**Alternatively:**

+1. Click on the GoogleGPT4 extension icon in your browser toolbar
+2. Enter your query in the provided text input field
+3. Press the "Submit" button to receive the GPT-4 generated answer

 ## Contributing